(C) 2002-2014 J. Watson All rights reserved

 library, this is a “must see”.
 From Simi Valley go west to route 1

-and go north along the Pacific coast to…
+and go north along the Pacific coast north of Santa Monica to…

 Malibu.
 This area is noted for exclusive oceanfront homes of